vaughany/moodle-local_ciabinitialsprofilepics/README.md

 * 2017-03-13:     v1.0        Initial release.
 * 2017-03-14:     v1.0.1      Use the correct font; update the current user's session with the new image.
 * 2017-03-14:     v1.0.2      Missed a warning about duplicate admin pages - even though they work as intended.
+* 2017-04-01:     v1.0.3      Refactored so that options and testing are easier to implement.
+Fixed a few minor bugs.
+Image size and scaling improved.
+* 2017-04-02:     v1.0.4      Added font size and alpha-level settings (and corresponding tests).
+* 2017-04-05:     v1.0.5      Replaced `$str[0]` with `mb_substr($str, 0, 1)` to better handle UTF8 characters.
+Unit tests.
+* 2017-04-07:     v1.0.6      Shape selection option and more shapes.

 ## Licence